 Monetary Policy and Asset Price Overshooting: A Rationale for the Wall/Main Street Disconnect

-Keywords: Monetary policy, output gap, asset prices, overshooting, Wall/Main Street disconnect, COVID-19
+Keywords: Monetary policy, aggregate demand inertia, lags, output gap, recovery, asset prices, overshooting, Wall/Main Street disconnect, Covid-19, interest rate lower bound, macroeconomic news, market bond portfolio, QE/LSAPs

 JEL Classification: E21, E32, E43, E44, E52, G12